stanfordnlp/string2string/README.md

 #  - 3: "Coffee is my go-to drink in the morning." with a similarity score of 238.85
 ```

-### Similarity
+### Cosine Similarity (with Glove and fastText Embeddings)

-The following example demonstrates how to use pre-trained GloVe embeddings to calculate the cosine similarity between different pairs of words.
+The following example demonstrates how to use [pre-trained GloVe embeddings](https://nlp.stanford.edu/projects/glove/) to calculate the cosine similarity between different pairs of words.
 Specifically, we compute the cosine similarity between the embeddings of four words: "cat", "dog", "phone", and "computer".
 We then create a similarity matrix and use the plot_heatmap function in the visualization module to plot this matrix.

-Overall, this example provides a practical demonstration of how to use pre-trained embeddings such as GloVe and fastText to quantify the semantic similarity between pairs of words, which can be useful in a variety of natural-language processing tasks.
+Overall, this example provides a practical demonstration of how to use pre-trained embeddings such as [GloVe](https://nlp.stanford.edu/projects/glove/) and [fastText](https://fasttext.cc/) to quantify the semantic similarity between pairs of words, which can be useful in a variety of natural-language processing tasks.

 ```python
 >>> # Let's create a Cosine Similarity class instance from the similarity module